jf2978/crypto-eng-assignment/README.md

 ### Future Goals ("Nice-to-haves")

-These are some things that I'lll keep in mind (both as potential considerations for designing the system and for neat additions that weren't explicitly asked for).
+These are some things that I'll keep in mind (both as potential considerations for designing the system and for neat additions that weren't explicitly asked for).
 Not the focus here, but helpful to enumerate these nonetheless.

 - Allow for a user to give each address a nickname
 - Transactionalize create/update endpoints where applicable (best practice)